matthiasweiss/laravel-aws-terraform/README.md

 # How it works

 The [Dockerfile](Dockerfile) makes use of [FrankenPHP](https://frankenphp.dev) and installs all of the required PHP extensions, [git](https://git-scm.com) and [npm](https://www.npmjs.com).
 It then installs the [composer](https://getcomposer.org) and npm dependencies.
 When the container is started the database is migrated before the server is started.
-The Docker image is automatically built using a [GitHub action](./.github/workflows/publish-image.yaml)
+The Docker image is automatically built on each push to the main branch via the [Publish Image](./.github/workflows/publish-image.yaml) workflow.

 The infrastructure is planned and provisioned using `terraform plan` and `terraform apply` respectively.
 In order to be able to use Terraform to provision resources in AWS, the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables have to be set with valid keys.
 I created an IAM user with the required policies for this infrastructure and subsequently generated access keys for this user.
 Additionally, the following environment variables have to be set for both commands to work locally: